 How to deal with sexism and harassment in the workplace

-Workshop – learn how to deal with sexism and harassment in the workplace
+Workshop – How to deal with sexism and harassment in the workplace

-Men and women welcomed at this live workshop
+Men and women welcomed at this workshop which can be live or as part of our Online Lockdown Learning Progams.

 Who should attend

-- As a leader – what changes can you make for your team and what demands can you make of your own bosses to create an atmosphere which is not toxic.
-With the international scandals it’s important to convey the message that your workplace is a safe place to be.
-Not just avoiding third party liability.
+- As a leader – what changes can you make for your team and what demands can you make of your own bosses to create an inclusive atmosphere and eliminate a toxic workplace culture.
+With the international scandals it’s important to convey the message that your workplace is a safe place to be and not just avoiding third party liability.

 - As a bystander – learn the critical steps to staging a bystander intervention when you see another person being targeted.